cover

 [2] identified the physical drivers and key observables for tracing αCO variations in barred galaxy centers (Teng et al. 2023);

 I also study dense gas environment and massive star formation, targeting molecular clouds in both our Galaxy and nearby galaxies.
-My master thesis advised by Dr. Naomi Hirano focuses on the dense, star-forming filaments in Orion Molecular Cloud-1, which is the nearest high-mass star-forming region in our Galaxy (Teng & Hirano 2020).
-To learn more about my research, please go to my projects.
+In particular, my master thesis focused on the dense, star-forming filaments in Orion Molecular Cloud-1, which is the nearest high-mass star-forming region in our Galaxy (Teng & Hirano 2020).
+To learn more about my research, please go to my projects or publications.

 Contact me: yhteng at umd.edu